-I was always nervous about giving my child tylenol when she couldn’t talk or tell me how she felt.
-I found some really easy, household remedies for teething babies.
+I was always nervous about giving my child tylenol when she can’t talk or tell me how she feels.
+I found some really easy, household natural remedies for teething babies.
 Most of them can be used regardless of age, but you should use your judgement as a parent as to your child’s readiness.
 I am not a doctor and I am not pretending to be one, just offering some advice to help parents and caregivers relieve a baby’s tooth pain.

 - Lifefactory Teething Ring is BPA, phthalate, PVC, and latex free.
 It can be worn as a bracelet so it is always close by and can be refrigerated or frozen to soothe aching gums.
 It was created by a pediatric feeding specialist.

 - Bananas!
 Freeze a banana and then let baby put the soothing, sweet treat to her gums.
 Make sure to supervise!